+Samples maintained in any of the specified conditions may be tested.
 Test impact sites shall be on or above the test line.
 Rivets, vents and any other helmet feature within this region shall be valid test sites.
-Each impact site will be subjected to a group of one or two impacts according to the anvil selected for that site.
+Each impact site will be subjected to a group of one, two or three impacts according to the anvil selected for that site.

 The impact site for the first impact within in a group is the target for the successive impacts in the same group.
-However, if an impact group is sited closer than 120 mm to any previous impact group, that later impact shall be declared invalid.
+However, if an impact group is sited closer than indicated in the following table to any previous impact group, that later impact group shall be declared invalid.

 There is no restriction regarding test anvil selection.
 The impact velocities for each test impact depend on the type of test and on the head form designation.
 Second impacts do not apply to helmets in tests against the edge anvil.
+Third impacts apply only to helmets in tests against the roll bar anvil.